 A person can receive the sacrament as many times as needed throughout his or her life.
-In the letter of St. James 5:15, it says, "The prayer of faith will save a sick, and if he has committed sin, he will be forgiven."
-Therefore, the anointing of the sick is for the healing of both the body and the soul.
+In the letter of St. James 5:15 it says, "...the prayer of faith will save a sick, ...and if he has committed sin, he will be forgiven."
+Therefore, the anointing of the sick is for healing of both body and soul.